rahim4shanewaz/Only-Apple_used-apple-product-resale-site/README.md

 2.Users can Add their own products for sale (seller) 2.Users can Buy  products (Buyer)
-3.Client and Users Can delete their specific Product and Order
+3.Client and Users Can delete their specific Product and Order 4.seller can verified
+5 admin can delete or verify seller and buyer

 # Technology Used:
 React JS, JavaScript, HTML5, CSS-Tailwind, Node JS, Express JS,